MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/deployment-vdi-microsoft-defender-antivirus.md

 See [Windows Virtual Desktop Documentation](https://docs.microsoft.com/azure/virtual-desktop) for more details on Microsoft Remote Desktop Services and VDI support.

-For Azure-based virtual machines, you can also review the [Install Endpoint Protection in Azure Security Center](https://docs.microsoft.com/azure/security-center/security-center-install-endpoint-protection) topic.
+For Azure-based virtual machines, you can also review the [Install Endpoint Protection in Azure Defender*](https://docs.microsoft.com/azure/security-center/security-center-install-endpoint-protection) topic.

 With the ability to easily deploy updates to VMs running in VDIs, we've shortened this guide to focus on how you can get updates on your machines quickly and easily.
 You no longer need to create and seal golden images on a periodic basis, as updates are expanded into their component bits on the host server and then downloaded directly to the VM when it's turned on.